bazelbuild/examples/flags-parsing-tutorial/README.md

 Bazel flags parsing examples
 ========================

 This provides examples for the current behavior of flag parsing.
 This tutorial assumes that users have basic knowledge of creating a Bazel [WORKSPACE](https://docs.bazel.build/build-ref.html#workspace) and writing a [BUILD](https://docs.bazel.build/versions/main/build-ref.html#BUILD_files) file.
-Users should also know what [options/flags](https://docs.bazel.build/versions/main/command-line-reference.html#option-syntax) including built-in (non-Starlark) and [user-defined](https://docs.bazel.build/skylark/config.html#user-defined-build-settings) (Starlark) options are.
+Users should also know what flags including [built-in](https://docs.bazel.build/versions/main/configurable-attributes.html#built-in-flags) (non-Starlark) and [user-defined](https://docs.bazel.build/versions/main/configurable-attributes.html#custom-flags) (Starlark) flags are.

+Note that a broader term, [options](https://docs.bazel.build/versions/main/command-line-reference.html#option-syntax) is often used interchangeably with flags.
+An important distinction is that only flags can be set on the command line.

 Terminologies
 ========================
 `--config`: Throughout this tutorial, users will see regular usage of `--config`.
 Although, it's already defined [here](https://docs.bazel.build/guide.html#bazelrc), important points will be repeated for first-time Bazel users.
-* `--config` can be used to represent a group of options with a short name following the convention `<command>:<config_name>`.
+* `--config` can be used to represent a group of flags with a short name following the convention `<command>:<config_name>`.
 For example:
 ```
 # bazelrc
 build:foo --//:wibble=wibble
 build:foo --//:wobble=wobble
 build:foo --//:wubble=wubble
 ```
-Here, we have defined a `--config` named `foo` expanding options `--//:wibble, --//:wobble, --//:wubble`.
+Here, we have defined a `--config` named `foo` expanding flags `--//:wibble, --//:wobble, --//:wubble`.

-* By default, options defined in a `--config` will be ignored, unless `--config=<config_name>` is specified either on the command line or in the `bazelrc` file.
+By default, flags defined in a `--config` will be ignored, unless `--config=<config_name>` is specified either on the command line or in the `bazelrc` file.
 Where `--config=<config_name>` is specified determines the priorities/precedence of the flag expanded by that `--config` (i.e RC priority vs command line priority).

 Instructions
 ========================